A series of free, online High School Geometry Video Lessons and solutions. In these lessons, we will learn

 Once we understand the trigonometric functions sine, cosine, and tangent, we are ready to learn how to use inverse trigonometric functions to find the measure of the angle the function represents.
 Inverse trigonometric functions, found on any standard scientific or graphing calculator, are a vital part of trigonometry and will be encountered often in Calculus.

 Inverse trig functions are used to find missing angles rather than missing sides.
-This video explains how to use inverse trig to find a missing angle.

 Find missing Angles - Using Inverse Sine, Cosine, Tangent

-You can use the free Mathway widget below to practice Algebra or other math topics.
+problem solver below to practice various math topics.
 Try the given examples, or type in your own